 TVs, especially large and old console TVs cannot be disposed of in the same way as other trash.
 If your load contains this then we may not be able to dispose of your load.
 If we pick up your load and it has an TV in it and we find out at the dump site, you may be assessed additional special handling charges or it may be returned to you or both.
 Municipalities generally have dedicated TV disposal that is safe and environmentally friendly.

 Improper Loading by Other People

-Sometimes people will dump their stuff in the container you got for us.
-When this happens, it is your responsibility to make sure the contents are loaded properly and that there is no contamination in the container.
+Sometimes people will dump their stuff in your container, people that aren’t involved in your project.
+When this happens, it is the client’s responsibility to make sure the contents are loaded properly and that there is no contamination in the container.